 Perhaps the most interesting and useful form of discovery is the deposition.
 A deposition is where a party (or witness) is called to a conference room where a court reporter is present and asked questions while being recorded and under oath.
 The transcript of the deposition can be introduced at the trial.
 It is useful in pinning down an opponent to a particular position, learning how they are going to testify (sneak preview of the trial), and seeing how the witness responds to various forms of questions.
 Most witnesses open up after a while and converse freely with their questioner.
 It is often the best way to learn about an opponent’s case.

-There are other methods of discovery, but these are some of the most common techniques.
+A skilled business lawyer Rockville, MD residents count on will likely tell you that although there are other methods of discovery, these are some of the most common techniques.
 Over the years, most trial attorneys have found that pursuing discovery aggressively is a sound, if often overlooked, trial strategy.>

 Serving Montgomery County Business And Civil Clients For More Than 35 Years